Safety tips when walking to school

 If more people who live locally to school either walked or cycled every day, the risk of incidents will reduce significantly and it’ll also help the environment by reducing fuel emissions.

 We’ve put together some helpful safety tips for walking to school:

-Stay alert and don’t walk or cycle through the streets while wearing headphones so you are fully aware of traffic and other people around you.
+Stay alert - don’t walk or cycle through the streets while wearing headphones so you are fully aware of traffic and other people around you.

-Be visible by wearing reflective clothing especially in the winter months when the days are darker in the mornings and after school.
+Be visible - wear reflective clothing - especially in the winter months when the days are darker in the mornings and after school.

-Walk with others where possible.
-If your child is old enough to walk to school without adult supervision, make sure they know the safest, direct route and encourage them to walk with friends.
+Walk with others (when possible) - if your child is old enough to walk to school without adult supervision, make sure they know the safest, direct route and encourage them to walk with friends.

-Find a walking bus if you have concerns about your child walking to school by themselves.
+Find a walking bus - this is helpful if you have concerns about your child walking to school by themselves.
 They’re quite common and one just might operate in your area which means your child can walk to school with peers and be supervised by a responsible adult at the same time.

 Road safety is so important for everyone to learn no matter what age because the more people educated about road safety, the more incidents can be prevented.